Ned Kelly’s Death Mask

-This is the death mask of Edward ‘Ned’ Kelly (1855–1880) who was a bushranger of Irish descent and is an Australian folk hero.
+This death mask of Edward ‘Ned’ Kelly (1855–1880) was taken of a bushranger of Irish descent who became an Australian folk hero.
 In the 1800’s it was common practice for authorities to allow the making of a plaster ‘death mask’ of an executed criminal, to conduct a phrenological analysis.
 The masks were placed on public display, and Ned Kelly’s death mask was an object of significant public interest in the late 1800’s.

 “Kelly in the dock” – A sketch from life, printed in The Illustrated Australian News.